 WARNING: The headphone amp is loud and can cause permanent hearing damage.
 Even intermediate levels may be painfully loud with some headphones.
 BE CAREFUL!
-Always turn the phones level control all the way down before connecting headphones or doing anything new that may affect the headphone volume.
+Always turn the phones level control all the way down before connecting headphones or pressing a solo switch, or doing anything new that may affect the headphone volume.
 Then turn it up slowly as you listen carefully.